TheMonsterSquad/Front-end-Developer-Interview-Questions/Answers/CONTRIBUTING.md

 ## Steps to answering a question

-1. Find questions that haven't been answered by searching for 😕.
+1. Find questions that haven't been answered by searching for 😕 and then search [open pull requests](pulls) to ensure someone hasn't already answered.
+If someone has, maybe you can contribute in the comments.

 2. Conduct research to ensure your answer follows current best practices and collect citations from reputable sources such as: